emilybache/Yatzy-Refactoring-Kata/README.md

    1,2,3,4,5,

-the player scores 15 (the sum of all the dice.
+the player scores 15 (the sum of all the dice).

 ### Large straight:
 When placed on "large straight", if the dice read